Some people get in the holiday spirit by decorating a tree, polishing the menorah or baking something from an old family recipe…I pull out the movies!

 The Heat Miser Song — The Year Without Santa Claus, 1974

 Watching them again as an adult, I was struck by how many similarities there are between these older cartoon specials that aired on television and some of our popular animated films of today.
-There are super-star vocal talents featured (Fred Astaire, Mickey Rooney), quirky side-kicks and musical interludes that were popular when the cartoons aired (like that little ditty from Frozen!).
+There are super-star vocal talents featured (Fred Astaire, Mickey Rooney), quirky side-kicks and musical interludes that were popular when the cartoons aired.
+I was reminded of the cartoons when watching the beautifully-animated Klaus (Netflix, 2019) with it’s origin story of Santa Claus.
 Would children used to faster pacing and slicker animation still enjoy these simple stop-motion features?
-I don’t know but I hope some parents will pull out the Holiday Classics and share them with their kids!
+I don’t know but I hope some parents will pull out the Holiday Classics and share them with their kids.